Dallas Motorcycle Accident Lawyer

 Motorcyclists in the Dallas have thousands of miles of highway to travel on their bikes.
 Many bikers get out every weekend to enjoy the open road, and some even ride their motorcycles on their daily commute through city traffic.

 Motorcyclists in Texas must have a Class M motorcycle license.
-Obtaining the M license requires having a driver’s license and completing a basic motorcycle skills course.
-Applicants under the age of 18 also must take a road test; all applicants must pass a written test about traffic laws pertaining to motorcycles.
+Obtaining the M license requires having a driver’s license and completing a basic skills course.
+Applicants under the age of 18 also must take a road test; all applicants must pass a written test about traffic laws pertaining to motorbikes.

-All bikers under age 21 must wear a motorcycle helmet.
+All bikers under age 21 in Dallas must wear a motorcycle helmet.
 Other riders are exempt from the helmet requirement if they have taken a motorcycle safety course or can prove that they have at least $10,000 in medical insurance.
 Police may not pull over a helmet-less rider for the sole purpose of determining whether they are legally exempt from the helmet requirement.

 Are Motorcyclists Legally Able to Pass Slower-Moving Vehicles?